 The rates of retirement, disability, mortality, termination, salary increases, and rates of future benefit participation used in the valuation were selected based on the actuarial experience study prepared as of June 30, 2020, submitted to, and adopted by the Board on September 20, 2021.
 The health care cost trend rates and expected plan costs were determined by the actuary based on recent experience.
+The combined effect of the assumptions is expected to have no significant bias.

-VALUATION DATE: June 30, 2022
+VALUATION DATE: June 30, 2023

-DISCOUNT RATE: 7.10% per annum, compounded annually for the Health Insurance Trust 7.10% per annum, compounded annually for the Life Insurance Trust
+DISCOUNT RATE: 7.10% per annum, compounded annually for the Health Insurance Trust

+7.10% per annum, compounded annually for the Life Insurance Trust